 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in California is 5,280,818 – at 13.7% of the total population of California.
+According to the most recent American Community Survey, the Asian population in california is 5,525,439 - at 14.1% of the total population of california.

-We broke down the most recent census data to determine the cities in California with the largest Asian population in 2018:
+Here are the cities in california with the largest Asian population in 2020:

-Milpitas took the number one over all spot for the largest Asian in California for 2018.
-67.13% of Milpitas identify as Asian.
+Which city in california had the largest Asian population?
+Cupertino took the number one over all spot for the largest Asian in california for 2020.
+67.66% of Cupertino identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In California With The Largest Asian Population For 2018
+How We Determined The Cities In california With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census:

 - Hispanic or Latino